American Kennel Club: History

 In the early 1800s, the English became concerned with the beauty of dogs as well as their function.
 This fad spread to North America, and in 1877, the Westminster Kennel Club Dog Show began.
 Soon after, the need for a regulating body became obvious.
 The National American Kennel Club, which had been founded in 1876, began to publish and make publicly available its studbook in 1879.
-This organization, however, had a more vested interest in field trials than in conformation shows, and eventually changed its name to the National Field Trial Association and stopped hosting conformation shows completely.
+This organization, however, had more vested interest in field trials than in conformation shows, and eventually changed its name to the National Field Trial Association and stopped hosting conformation shows completely.

 In 1884, a group of 13 breed clubs, 10 American clubs and three Canadian clubs founded the American Kennel Club.
 These 13 clubs pledged "to do everything to advance the study, breeding, exhibiting, running and maintenance of purity of thoroughbred dogs."
 The AKC differed from The Kennel Club in that individuals could not directly join the AKC; they became members of smaller, individual breed clubs, which were themselves members of the AKC.
 When arguments began to develop between the American and Canadian breed clubs in 1886, the Canadian clubs pulled out from the organization and established their own kennel club two years later, the Canadian Kennel Club.

 In 1894, the American Kennel Club began to refuse to allow Canadian dogs without an American pedigree to participate in its shows, following the prevailing trends in American purebred cattle organizations.
 In 1906, the U.S. Department of Agriculture ruled that any dogs imported to America who were not registered with the AKC would have to pay a duty charge; this was later changed in 1911, allowing any dog registered with a kennel club in its home country duty-free entry into the country.
 Soon after the AKC, CKC, and KC produced agreements that made any dog eligible to be registered with the club in its home country, eligible for registration in the remaining two clubs as well.
 In 1909, the group moved to New York and became incorporated.

 On July 1, 2012, the AKC began to recognize certain titles issued by the North American Flyball Association.
 These titles are Flyball Champion (FDCh), Flyball Master (FM), and the ONYX title.